crystal-lang/rfcs/README.md

 - Rephrasing, reorganizing, refactoring, or otherwise "changing shape does not change meaning".
 - Additions that strictly improve objective, numerical quality criteria (warning removal, speedup, better platform coverage, more parallelism, trap more errors, etc.)
-- Additions only likely to be _noticed by_ other developers-of-rust, invisible to users-of-rust.
 - Small additions to the `stdlib`.

 If you submit a pull request to implement a new feature without going through the RFC process, it may be closed with a polite request to submit an RFC first.